Spider Silk 5x Tougher Than Steel: Molecular Secret Cracked

 Knowing how to activate this process using a simple phosphate buffer paves a direct path to the scalable, industrial synthesis of spider silk.
 It is now possible to create liquid spidroins in vats and then, by controllably altering the chemical environment (adding phosphate), produce fiber through artificial spinning methods.

-This heralds the arrival of ultra-lightweight aerospace skins, eco-friendly plastic alternatives, and highly biocompatible surgical sutures.
-The synthetic spider silk market is already valued at $12.4 billion and is projected to grow to $20 billion by 2035.
+Ultra-lightweight aerospace skins, eco-friendly plastic alternatives, highly biocompatible surgical sutures — all of these move from «interesting lab demo» to «plausible product.» The synthetic spider silk market is already valued at $12.4 billion and is projected to reach $20 billion by 2035.

 Surprisingly, the biochemistry of this process shares parallels with neurodegenerative diseases.
 The formation of amyloid plaques in Alzheimer’s disease occurs through remarkably similar protein phase separation — the same cation-π interactions have been found in human neurotransmitter receptors.
 But while spiders have evolutionarily refined their control over this process, in the brain it goes haywire.
 Studying spiders may provide crucial clues for understanding and treating brain diseases.